-- 1 chicken broth cube (optional)
+- 1 chicken broth cube

-- 3 tbsp fish sauce (add more if needed½)
+- 3 tbsp fish sauce (add more if needed)

 - ½ tsp salt

-- 4 cups water
+- 4 cups water (add more if needed)

-- 2 medium sayote (or green papaya and zucchini (cut in quarters))
+- 2 medium sayote (cut in wedges)

 - 2 tbsp cooking oil

-- 1 cup vermicelli (sotanghon)
+- 1 cup vermicelli (optional)